 Just like no two people are the same, no homes or buildings are the same: their energy is different.

 When using this Lou Pan, you must start by facing the main door in the home.
-This is the one where most people come in and out of, and has the most active chi flowing through it.
+This is the one where most people come in and out of and where the most active chi flows through.
 You need to point the Lou Pan at this door and make your measurements off of their directions.

-One of Marie Diamond’s primary goals with her teachings is to help people understand not only the importance of the different directions, but to help them find their ideal directions.
+One of the primary goals of Marie Diamond, Global Transformational Teacher and Feng Shui Master is to help people understand not only the importance of the different directions, but to help them find their ideal directions.

-While the standard Lou Pan compass is large and complex, the app only requires your sex and your birthday to calculate your Feng Shui directions.
+While the standard Lou Pan compass is large and complex, your sex and your birthday is enough to calculate your Feng Shui directions.

 Once you are standing in any room, this Feng Shui compass will tell you exactly which directions to focus on.
 It simplifies the process immensely.